 A wood sole on patent leather is a high-low move, so it’s interesting.
 The wood grain adds just a Whisper of Ruggedness™ to your otherwise perfect outfit.
 Voted most likely to bust a move?
 Try these patent and grosgrain loafers.

 We wouldn’t pair a cummerbund with the notch lapel tux above, but you can pull the same low cut vest move with a midnight blue tuxedo that you could with the shawl collar or peak lapel tuxedos.
 Just make sure you match the tux with a midnight blue vest.

 Time was when guys just wore tuxedos all the time—they were called dinner jackets then, and personally, I have dinner like… every single day.
 Meanwhile, I do not wear a tuxedo every day.
 We obviously live in more casual times, and unless you’re a celebrity or dignitary (or crazy rich), you probably don’t have a tux you can just pull out and throw on every time an important event comes up—you probably aren’t getting that many black tie attire wedding invites, or party invites.

 But when you do get one of those invitations, you want to do it right.
 You want the tux to fit you well, for it to be a modern, fashionable style, and maybe—possibly—you want to stand out and snag a few compliments.
 That has typically been a… difficult combo to find in a tux rental, and renting is really the best (sometimes only) option for so many of us.

 That’s why we changed it.

-Because renting a tux should be something you look forward to, something to celebrate.
+Because wearing a tux should be something you look forward to, something to celebrate.
 These are important days, and we want to help you step up.
-That’s why we make high quality rental tuxedos with a better fit, and deliver them to you for your biggest events.
+That’s why we make high quality tuxedos with a better fit, and deliver them to you for your biggest events.

-Ready to rent a better tux?
+Ready to arrive in a better tux?
 Get started here.